 Injury or death of an animal due to high-voltage electrical currents may be the result of lightning, fallen transmission wires, faulty electrical circuits, or chewing on an electrical cord.
 Electrocution due to lightning stroke is seasonal and tends to be geographically restricted.
-Investigation of possible electrocution should always proceed with caution because the electrification resulting from broken transmission wires, for example, may still be present.
-Once it is evident that the site is safe, the investigation should include the location of the dead animals, examination of all affected animals, and necropsy of those that died.
+Investigation of possible electrocution should always proceed with caution, because the electrification resulting from broken transmission wires, for example, may still be present.
+Once the site is clearly safe, the investigation should include the location of the dead animals, examination of all affected animals, and necropsy of those that died.

 Accidental electrocution of farm animals in a barn or adjacent confinement pen usually occurs as a result of faulty wiring.
 Electrification of a water or milk line stanchion or a metal creep or guard rail can result in widespread distribution of an electric current throughout the stable (also see Stray Voltage in Animal Housing) that may result in signs of water deprivation or feed refusal.

 Death from electric shock usually results from cardiac or respiratory arrest.
 Passage of current through the heart usually produces ventricular fibrillation, and involvement of the CNS may affect the respiratory or other vital centers.